swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

 ---
 layout: post
 tags: update
-title: "Local Inference using Ollama"
+title: "Jupyter AI with local Inference using Ollama"
-summary: "Setup Ollama on debian and use it with a chatbot"
+summary: "Setup Ollama on debian and use it with Jupyter AI or other chat"
 pagination:
   enabled: true
 ---